vitoco84/ml-stock-sent/README.md

 - Optional headline generation with local LLMs (Ollama)
 - A production-ready FastAPI backend and Streamlit dashboard

+- [OpenAI’s ChatGPT](https://openai.com/index/chatgpt/) was used as a supportive tool for code assistance, text editing, and overall writing refinement.
 ---

 ## Quick Start